The Kirkbymoorside Surgery

 How to Register

-If you would like to register at the Surgery and you live within our catchment area then please complete a GMS1 form and return to the Surgery.
+If you would like to register at the Surgery and you live within our catchment area then please attend the Surgery to complete a registration form.
 We cover an area from the Lion Inn in Blakey to the North, Butterwick to the South, Aislaby to the East and Pockley to the West.
 Please contact the practice if you wish to check a specific address.

 We take the security of your medical information extremely seriously.
 When registering, you will need to bring an official document that contains your photograph (e.g. passport, modern driving licence, current NYCC Parking Card for Disabled People, Citizencard or Bus Pass) and a second official document that can verify your address and which is dated within the last three months (e.g. bank or building society statement, gas / electricity bill, telephone bill, council tax bill or a payslip).
 If you are registering a child aged under 16 then please bring evidence of your relationship to the child e.g. birth certificate or a letter of adoption.
 At the point of registration, an appointment will be made for a New Patient Check.
 This will be with a Health Care Assistant unless you need any medication in which case it will be with a GP.